How to Get Your Kids to Brush Their Teeth

 Don't despair.
 Whether your child is a wriggler, a screamer, or a stubborn I-will-not-brush-my-teeth-er, there are some time-proven ways to get your child to open up, brush their teeth and let you check them.

-"It’s very important kids learn to brush their own teeth," said Kim Runyon, a Regional Hygiene Administrator for Coast Dental’s Georgia and North Florida dental offices.
+"It’s very important kids learn to brush their own teeth," said Kim Runyon, a Regional Hygiene Administrator for Coast Dental in Florida.
 "Give young children a toothbrush and let them play with it, even without toothpaste.
 Then make sure you brush their teeth correctly afterward.
 You should supervise your children's brushing until they’re at least 8 or 9."

 We asked our followers on our Coast Dental Facebook page and Twitter page for their ideas.
 One said after her daughter is done brushing, she tells her the "mommy dentist" needs to inspect her teeth.
 The mom will compliment her 3-year-old's efforts by saying, "You did an excellent job cleaning the back of your teeth," or “Good job scrubbing your tongue.
 Your breath smells so fresh!"